-The way segmentation generally works is that the programmer defines the segment ids as in fig 4.2 and declares a number of segments (numSegments as in fig 4.2) which must be equivalent to the values in segment ids.
+The way segmentation generally works is that the programmer defines the segment ids as in fig 4.2 and declares several segments (numSegments as in fig 4.2), which must be equivalent to the values in segment ids.
 The dataset is then split into segments corresponding to the values in segment ids.
-For example, if you want 3 segments, segment ids must have 3 values e.g., [12, 13, 14].
-The size of the first dimension in the dataset to be segmented must also be the same size as the number of segments, else, an error will occur.
+For example, if you want three segments, segment ids must have three values, e.g., [12, 13, 14].
+The size of the first dimension in the dataset to be segmented must also be the same size as the number of segments; else, an error will occur.
 If max segmentation has been used, for example, a segment of [1, 2, 3, 4] will have [4] as its output – the maximum value in that segment.
 An example of sorted max segmentation can be seen in fig 4.3.

-In this project, step one in segmentation is deciding on on how many segments n to be used.
-After deciding on this number, each graph or tree’s embedding list is converted to an n-dimensional version of itself and then segmentation is carried out on this new n-dimensional version.
+In this project, step one in segmentation is deciding on how many segments n to be used.
+After deciding on this number, each graph or tree’s embedding list is converted to an n-dimensional version of itself.
+Then, segmentation is carried out on this new n-dimensional version.
 For example, the Python list [1, 2, 3, 4] with 3 segments becomes [[1, 2, 3, 4], [1, 2, 3, 4], [1, 2, 3, 4]].
-I experimented with varying numbers of segments, starting from 10 and decided on 40 after observing that a higher number of segments produces better results from the models.
+I experimented with varying segments, starting from 10 and decided on 40 after observing that a higher number of segments produces better results from the models.

 fig 4.2: Declaration of a segmentation function using unsorted square root of n with segment count = 40